-I also lived in South-West Victoria for a spell, selling my art at the markets in Port Fairy and the coastal surrounds while continuing to gig the bars.
+I lived in South-West Victoria for a spell, selling my art at the markets in Port Fairy and the coastal surrounds while continuing to gig the bars.
 A push back to Melbourne came in various forms but a successful job interview to milk buffalo coincided with the offer of a residency gig in the city, meaning " the stroking of buffalo udders was never meant to be for Roesy - The Irish Times."

-In the same week I completed my placement at an aged care facility, both the art studios where I lived and the pub where I worked sold.
+In the same week I completed my placement at an aged care facility, both the art studio where I lived and the pub where I worked sold.
 The Pub's owner was to manage a kitchen in a small country town two hours North of Melbourne.